SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 - _After changing the PAwR sync configuration by `sync config` the sync train needs to be restarted by issuing a simple `sync start` command.
 The new config will take place until exiting the script._
 - _Issuing `sync config` without any further parameter will display the current sync train configuration._
 - _Using the optional `-ms` argument with the 'config' subcommand allows you to specify timing parameters in milliseconds instead of their natural units, but this may introduce rounding errors.
 Please also note that with this option the fractional milliseconds can't be specified precisely._
+- _You can ask for the current status of the PAwR train by omitting the choice._

 Examples:
 - `sync start`

   Start sync with current PAwR parameters.
 - `sync config -min 1500 -max 2500 -sc 3 -si 250 -rd 170 -rs 3 -rc 24`

   Configure PAwR train with given parameters - please note that the new config will be active after sync is re-started.
 - `sync config`

   Get current config and doesn't change any sync status.
 That is, the PAwR train will continue running if it was already enabled.
 - `sync start [-min 2000] -max 2100`

-  Start sync with current PAwR parameters but override interval temporarily to value between 2.0 and 2.1 sec.
-Please note that this short form is for convenience only to change the interval quickly, but its effect on current configuration is not permanent and the value is always interpreted in milliseconds.
+  Start sync with current PAwR parameters, but temporarily override the interval to a value between 2.0 and 2.1 seconds.
+Please note that this short form is only for convenience to quickly change the interval, but its effect on the current configuration is not permanent and the value is always interpreted in milliseconds - so it may also introduce rounding errors.

+#### demo
+     Control the built-in advertising feature of the ESL NCP AP target for the ESL demo in the EFR Connect mobile application.

+Usage:  `demo [-h] {on,off}`

+Parameters:
+- `{on,off}`: Turn AP advertising on or off for ESL Demo in EFR Connect mobile app.

 #### script
      Record or execute commands from an input file.